lakshgupta/lakshgupta.github.io/_posts/2015-06-12-VectorRepresentationofWords.markdown

 <h2 class="section-heading">Word-Document Matrix</h2>

-In this approach, we create a matrix where a column represents a document and a row represent the frequency of a word in the document.
+In this approach, we create a matrix where a column represents a document and a row represents the frequency of a word in the document.
 This matrix scales with the number of documents ($$D$$).
-The matrix size would be $$R^{\left\|DxV\right\|}$$ where $$V$$ is the size of the vocabulary.
+The matrix size would be $$R^{\left\|D*V\right\|}$$ where $$V$$ is the size of the vocabulary.

 <h2 class="section-heading">Word-Word Matrix</h2>

 In this case, we build a co-occurence matrix where both columns and rows represent words from the vocabulary.
 The benefit of building this matrix is that the co-occurence value of the words which are highly likely to come together in a sentence will always be high as compared to the words which rarely come together.
 Hence we should be fine once we have a descent sized dataset or say documents.
-Also, the size of the matrix dependent now on the size of the vocabulary, $$R^{\left\|VxV\right\|}$$.
+Also, the size of the matrix dependent now on the size of the vocabulary, $$R^{\left\|V*V\right\|}$$.

-The beauty of the last two approaches is that we can further apply [Singular-Value-Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) on the matrix and further reduce the dimentionality.
+The beauty of the last two approaches is that we can apply [Singular-Value-Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) on the matrix and further reduce the dimentionality.
 Let us see an example on the Word-Word matrix.
 Consider our data to have the following 3 sentence:

 - I enjoy driving.
 - I like banana.